dEvFiRm-Ltd/front-end-test/README.md

 3. Create a new repo in your GitHub account and note the git url
 4. Set your local origin to the new git url: `git remote set-url origin ${git url}`
 5. Push your solution to the newly set origin;
-6. Invite devfirmltd@gmail.com to be your Git Repo as Collaborator.
+6. Invite devfirmltd@gmail.com to your Git Repo as Collaborator.

 You must follow these steps for your solution to be accepted -- forks or other methods will not be considered.